Dallas Americans: 1983-American Soccer League

 The Americans were created when Bobby Moffat, who had played in Dallas for the defunct Tornado of the North American Soccer League, organized an ownership group who purchased the rights to the ASL's dormant Golden Gate Gales franchise and relocated it to Texas.
 The Dallas side would bring the league's membership up to a very lean six teams for the 1983 season.
 The first Americans roster included several players who had suited up for the Tornado, including Neil Cohen, Kim Røntved, Billy Phillips, Jeff Bourne, and Wolfgang Rausch.
 Rausch and Bourne had played for the Oklahoma City Slickers the previous year, but the Americans convinced Rausch to return to Dallas to serve as a player-coach, and they outbid the Slickers for the chance to bring in Bourne on loan from the Wichita Wings of the MISL.
 Two other starters from the '82 Slickers would join Rausch and Bourne in Dallas, leading to a contentious rivalry between the two clubs.

 On the field, the Americans got off to a strong start but slowed down towards the end of the season on their way to a 13-12 record.
 Bourne's 17 goals led all scorers in the league.
-By virtue of having the best record in the Western Division, they qualified for the playoffs, where the Pennsylvania Stoners eliminated them in a sudden death mini game after the teams both won at home to split the two-leg series.
+By virtue of having the best record in the Western Division, they qualified for the playoffs, where the Pennsylvania Stoners eliminated them 1-0 in a mini game after the teams both won at home to split the two-leg series.

 Though 1984 was to have been the American Soccer League's 50th season, the organization had been in a period of decline for some time.
 It had tried to expand from its traditional base in the northeastern states to the midwest and west coast in the 1970s and the southern states in the 1980s, but having such a large footprint stretched the modest resources of most clubs to the point of breaking, especially in the area of travel costs.
-What resulted was a league with a nearly constant turnover of teams from year to year.
+What resulted was a league with a constant turnover of teams from year to year.
 At the annual January meetings, Americans owner Bill Spears and Jacksonville Tea Men owner Ingo Krieg decided that the ASL was not an atmosphere in which their teams could carry on.
 They worked over the weekend to lay plans for a new second division league, to be called the United Soccer League, that they hoped would solve some of the ASL's chronic structural and financial problems.
 By April 1984, all of the remaining ASL teams had either followed Dallas and Jacksonville over to the USL or chosen to fold, and the ASL quietly went out of business.